Benefits of Unconditionally Accepting Yourself

 Do you accept yourself 100% as you are right now?

-We see our imperfections as flaws and as a result, we beat ourselves up, think we’re not as good as others, and hold ourselves back from change, growth or new opportunities.
+You see your imperfections as flaws, and as a result, you beat yourself up, think you’re not as good as others, and hold yourself back from change, growth or new opportunities.

 You see the beauty of who you are and what you offer the world.
 You also accept that no one is perfect and your imperfections are part of who you are and YOU have the choice to change them or accept and love them.

-@@Unconditional Acceptance is accepting yourself just as you are…flaws and all!@@ It’s accepting everything about you without judgement or criticism.
+Unconditional acceptance is accepting yourself just as you are, flaws and all!
+It’s accepting everything without judgment or criticism.
 It’s seeing all sides of yourself and loving yourself as-is.